 Government Aid

 As we become older, it gets harder to take care of the bills, stay healthy, and eat nutritious foods.
-Thankfully, government programs are available to help many seniors.
+Thankfully, government programs are available to help many older adults.
 One such program is Medicaid.
-As of 2021, it assists 7.2 million lower-income seniors who also benefit from Medicare.
+As of 2024, it assists 7.2 million lower-income seniors who also benefit from Medicare.

 Meanwhile, seniors who have paid into Social Security can opt to receive monthly payments at age 62 (or wait longer for higher amounts).
 This guide goes over four main categories of aid programs and explains how each program is useful.